Pilates Teacher Training • Singapore • STOTT PILATES® Postural Analysis Review

 Why Pilatique extends PARW beyond the official workshop time

 Officially, PARW is 2 hours.
-At Pilatique, we add another 3 hours so students can practise under the guidance of an Instructor Trainer (IT).
-That matters because postural analysis is not a topic you master by hearing about it once.
-It improves through guided observation, correction, repetition, and discussion.
+At Pilatique, we add another 3 hours of guided practice because postural analysis is not a topic students master by hearing about it once.

-What can go wrong without enough guided practice
+What can go wrong without enough guidance

 • students misread bony landmarks

-• students reinforce each other’s wrong observations
+• students reinforce one another’s unclear observations

 • students become overconfident too early